 Good luck with that.

-Instead of saying fall on your sword, and the first thing I always say is, uh, I'm so sorry.
+And the first thing I always say is, oh, I'm so sorry.

 I apologize.